 Unlike some cities, Marshfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Marshfield are a mix of both white- and blue-collar jobs.
 Overall, Marshfield is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Marshfield who work in office and administrative support (12.58%), healthcare (12.57%), and sales jobs (9.74%).
+There are especially a lot of people living in Marshfield who work in healthcare (12.46%), office and administrative support (12.04%), and management occupations (8.91%).

 Also of interest is that Marshfield has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Marshfield in 2010 was $26,637, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $106,548 for a family of four.
+The per capita income in Marshfield in 2018 was $36,969, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $147,876 for a family of four.
 However, Marshfield contains both very wealthy and poor people as well.

 The people who call Marshfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marshfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Marshfield include Polish, Norwegian, Irish, and English.
+Important ancestries of people in Marshfield include German, Polish, Irish, Norwegian, and English.

 The most common language spoken in Marshfield is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.